mm-rezaei/CryptoTechnicalAnalysis/README.md

 ## Product Setup
-* Setup Microsoft Sql Server 2017 (Or any other SQL DBMS)
+* Setup Microsoft Sql Server 2017 (Or any other SQL DBMS) and Create Database